KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Webuntis by HeikoGr](https://github.com/HeikoGr/MMM-Webuntis)

+1. Recommendation: No lint script found in package.json.
+It is recommended to add one.
-1. Information: There are updates for 3 dependencie(s):
+2. Information: There are updates for 3 dependencie(s):
    - @eslint/js   ^9.12.0  →   ^9.13.0
    - eslint       ^9.12.0  →   ^9.13.0
    - globals     ^15.10.0  →  ^15.11.0